 Environmental concerns also arise from the disposal of solid waste (concentrates or tailings) and waste water.
 Wastes potentially contaminated with mercury must be contained or removed.

-The risk management plan in the work plan should indicate if mercury is to be used in the operation and include proposals for containment or removal of potentially contaminated wastes that will ensure that mercury is not released to the environment.
+The risk management plan in the work plan should indicate if mercury was used in the operation and include proposals for containment or removal of potentially contaminated wastes that will ensure that mercury is not released to the environment.

 AMD is most commonly associated with base metal mines, though the potential exists for acid generation in any metalliferous mining involving unoxidized, sulphidic ore and in coal mining.

 Where the potential for AMD exists, proposals for its management should be included in the risk management plan in the work plan.